Meditation comes in various forms for different purposes.

 Although not necessarily advertised as meditation, breathing techniques common to meditation is now taught through the medical community as HeartMath, in which we use our breathing to help connect heart and mind together.
 (For more information on HeartMath, see the Institute of HeartMath website.)

 When the heart and mind work together, overall health is optimized, critical thinking and open-mindedness increase, and numerous other benefits.

-In Witchcraft, these forms of meditation provide the foundation that lead into other forms of meditation to help seek answers, travel between the worlds, understand life lessons, find guidance, connect with guides, and more.
+In Witchcraft, these forms of meditation provide the foundation that lead into other forms for seeking answers, traveling between the worlds, understanding life lessons, finding guidance, connecting with guides, and more.

 Basics of Meditation Practice

-Once you have your space set-up and you are positioned comfortably, start focusing on your breath.
-Ideally, you will want to breath deeply.
+Once you have your space set-up and you're positioned comfortably, start focusing on your breath.
+Ultimately, you'll want to breath deeply.
 This involves use of your stomach as opposed to your chest.

 Meditation Used in Witchcraft

 Just as there're differences between the traditions of Wicca and other Witchcraft paths, the type and style of meditation used may equally differ.

 Meditations can be used in solitary and group settings.
 They may be guided or resemble shamanic journey in which the sounds of instruments does the guiding.